-If you believe you have received substandard care leading to the development of pressures sores, you may have a claim for compensation and TRUE solicitor may be able to help you.
+If you believe you have received substandard care which led to the development of pressures sores, in the last three years, you may have a claim for compensation and TRUE solicitor may be able to help you.
 TRUE Solicitors has a team of specialist lawyers whose experience and expertise can help you obtain the maximum compensation in the shortest possible time.
 We handle all claims on a No Win, No Fee basis.

 What is classed as negligence in respect of pressure sores?

 Pressure sore claims can arise due to medical/nursing practitioners’ failure to:

 • Use pressure relieving equipment in cases where its use has been identified as being required.

 • Undertake regularly inspections of the skin for signs of pressure sore development.

 • Ensure the patient is moved and repositioned at least once every 2 hours.

 • Perform adequate assessments to assist in assessing the risk of pressure sore development and to take preventative measures as appropriate.

 What are common examples of pressure sore claims?

 • The failure to use assessment tools and clinical judgement with regard to skin integrity and the risk of pressure sore development.